 LBJ School student mailboxes are for internal School use only.
 The School does not accept personal or business mail on behalf of students.

-You are encouraged to write your mailbox number next to your name on the cover of all hardcopy academic documents submitted to faculty members.
-This makes it easy for your graded work to be returned to you.
+Students are encouraged to write their mailbox number next to their name on the cover of all hardcopy academic documents submitted to faculty members.
+This makes it easy for graded work to be returned.